huggingface/blog/stable_diffusion_with_diffusers.md

 If we examine the `latents` at this stage we'll see their shape is `torch.Size([1, 4, 64, 64])`, much smaller than the image we want to generate.
 The model will transform this latent representation (pure noise) into a `512 × 512` image later on.

-The K-LMS scheduler needs to multiple the `latents` by its `sigma` values.
-Let's do this here
+The K-LMS scheduler needs to multiply the `latents` by its `sigma` values.
+Let's do this here:

 ```python